Good composition is at the heart of all photography, it is the one absolute in the quest for a good photograph!

 Due to the positioning of the elements I put a diagonal line right through the center of the image with the root system filling up one half and everything else in the other half.

-These processes can take seconds, sometimes minutes, with street photography it is seconds, and with landscape photography it can be as long as you like or need.
+These processes can take seconds, and sometimes minutes or more, depending on the environmental conditions and the subject matter.
+With street photography it is seconds, and with landscape photography it can be as long as you like or need.

-With the fallen tree image I had as long as I wanted to take the picture, and with the dawn landscape (lower down in this article) I had only a few minutes before the sun hid behind the clouds and shrouded the valley in shadow.
+With the fallen tree image I had as long as I wanted to take the picture, and with the dawn landscape (Pictured below) I had only a few minutes before the sun hid behind the clouds and shrouded the valley in shadow.

 This is an example of a classic landscape shot.